imnotamr/Applied-Deep-Learning/Applied Deep Learning 6 Implementing CNN Architectures LeNet5,AlexNet,VGG,Inception,and ResNet for Image Classification/README.md

-Applied Deep Learning: Implementing CNN Architectures This repository contains implementations and pre-trained models for various Convolutional Neural Network (CNN) architectures, ranging from foundational to advanced designs.
+Applied Deep Learning: Implementing CNN Architectures This repository contains implementations and pre-trained models for various Convolutional Neural Network (CNN) architectures, ranging from foundational to advanced designs, focused on image classification using the VGG16 and VGG19 architectures.
+The notebook includes detailed implementations, explanations of the architectures, and use cases for deep learning in image classification tasks.
 These resources are part of the "Applied Deep Learning" series.

 ## Large Files